-The above example shows that after choosing America under Continent, the additional drop-down list SubContinent appears.
-Also, the entries available in Country vary depending on the selected continent.
+The above example shows that the entries available in Country vary depending on the selected continent.

 B.2.4.11 Tables

 Tables can contain data entry fields, drop-down lists, MLAs, or checkboxes.
 For some tables it is possible to add rows by clicking Add row (1) and/or to delete rows by clicking the cross icon at the end of a row (2).